kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

     - Endpoints: A comma separated string containing all etcd members endpoints.

 ###### Contract between etcd provider and control plane provider
 - Control plane providers should check for the presence of the paused annotation (`cluster.x-k8s.io/paused`), and not continue provisioning if it is set.
-The KubeadmControlPlane controller does that.
+Out of the existing control plane provider, the KubeadmControlPlane controller does that.
-- Control plane providers should for presence of `Cluster.Spec.ManagedExternalEtcdRef` field.
-This check should happen after the control plane is no longer paused, and before it starts provisioning the control plane.
+- Control plane providers should check for the presence of `Cluster.Spec.ManagedExternalEtcdRef` field.
+This check should happen after the control plane is no longer paused, and before the provider starts provisioning the control plane.
 - The control plane provider should "Get" the CR referred by the cluster.spec.ManagedExternalEtcdRef and check its status.Endpoints field.
+  - This field will be a comma separated list of etcd endpoints.
-It will parse the endpoints from this field and use these endpoints as the external etcd endpoints where applicable.
+  - It will parse the endpoints from this field and use these endpoints as the external etcd endpoints where applicable.
 For instance, the KCP controller will read the status.Endpoints field and parse it into a string slice, and then use it as the [external etcd endpoints](https://github.com/kubernetes-sigs/cluster-api/blob/master/bootstrap/kubeadm/api/v1alpha4/kubeadm_types.go#L269).
 - The control plane provider will read the etcd CA cert, and the client cert-key pair from the two Kubernetes Secrets named `{cluster.Name}-apiserver-etcd-client` and `{cluster.Name}-etcd`.
 The KCP controller currently does that.

 ###### Contract between etcd provider and infrastructure provider
 - Each etcd member requires port 2379 for client communication and port 2380 for peer communication.
-- In case of the infrastructure providers that use security groups, either the infrastructure provider may add a new security group specifically for etcd members, or document that user needs to create a security group allowing these two ports and use that for the etcd machines.
+- In case of the infrastructure providers that use security groups, either the infrastructure provider may add a new security group specifically for etcd members, or document that the user needs to create a security group allowing these two ports and use that for the etcd machines.

 ![etcd-controller-contract](images/managed-etcd/etcd-controller-contract.png)
 ---